s-kust/python-backtesting-template/README.md

 See also `run_strategy_main_simple.py` file for how to instantiate the `TickersData` class.

-*Modified 22.12.2024*: The OHLC data must include the necessary derived columns to create features.
-Previously, the `TickersData` class handled it, but now this responsibility has been shifted to the functions that generate features.
-If a function cannot find the required derived columns, it should call other functions to add them.
-For an example, refer to the `/features/f_v1_basic.py` file.

 ## Optimizing Input Parameters for Feature Creation Functions

 Your function for creating derived columns and features will likely have some input parameters.
 You may want to optimize them.
 The `run_strategy_main_optimize.py` file demonstrates how to do it.